Policy & Planning Intern - Spring 2025

 Reporting to the Policy & Community Engagement Manager, the Policy & Planning intern will:

-• Gather and compile local food system data to share with cities during the community engagement phase of city agriculture planning
+Gather and compile local food system data to share with cities during the community engagement phase of local food system planning

-• Assist with the design and execution of community engagement processes including surveys, focus groups, and other direct engagement opportunities
+Assist with the design, execution, and analysis of community engagement processes, including surveys, focus groups, and other direct engagement opportunities.

 We want to ensure that this internship is not only beneficial for FWA but also provides valuable and hands-on experience for the intern.
 If there are any aspects of policy, advocacy, or planning work you want to gain experience in, please let us know in your cover letter.
 If you’re selected, we will try to incorporate your requests into the internship.